andraugust/andraugust.github.io/quantum-2.md

 $$

-So $$\mathbf{U}$$ being unitary implies $$\mathbf{H}$$ is Hermitian and therefore represents an observable, which, as we'll show, is the QM Hamiltonian.
+So $$\mathbf{U}$$ being unitary implies $$\mathbf{H}$$ is Hermitian and therefore represents an observable, which, as we'll see, is the quantum Hamiltonian.

-In CM, Hamiltonians represent the total energy of a system and relate to its dynamics through the Poisson bracket:
+In CM recall that Hamiltonians represent the total energy of a system and relate to its dynamics through the Poisson bracket:

 $$